frarent/dpt_of_excellence/README.md

 #### Computational Requirements and Dependencies

 - There is no need to download the user-written packages, as they are already included in `stata_packages`.
 Running `scripts/00_main.do` is sufficient to generate the estimates.
 Since several of these user-written packages have been developed recently, it is advisable to check for updates by changing `global downloads 0` to `global downloads 1` in `scripts/00_main.do`.
 This will automatically update all packages.
-- The package was run on two different instances: 1) Stata MP version 19.5, Windows 11 Enterprise 64-bit, PC (64-bit x86-64) with 8 processors, AMD EPYC 7502 32-Core Processor (2.50 GHz), RAM 32 GB and completed in 6 hours and 16 minutes; 2) XXX.
+- The package was run on two different instances: 1) Stata MP version 19.5, Windows 11 Enterprise 64-bit, PC (64-bit x86-64) with 8 processors, AMD EPYC 7502 32-Core Processor (2.50 GHz), RAM 32 GB and completed in 6 hours and 16 minutes; 2) Stata SE version 19.5, Windows 11 Pro, PC (x64) with 12th Gen Intel(R) Core(TM) i7-1270P processor (2.20 GHz), RAM 32 GB, and completed in 1 hour and 37 minutes.
 No specific hardware or software requirements are needed, although older versions of Stata and less powerful PCs may encounter issues when running the full code.

 ### Directory Structure